microsoft/promptflow/docs/reference/flow-yaml-schema-reference.md

-# Flow YAML schema
+# Flow YAML Schema

 :::{admonition} Experimental feature
 This is an experimental feature, and may change at any time.
-Learn [more](faq.md#stable-vs-experimental).
+Learn [more](../how-to-guides/faq.md#stable-vs-experimental).
 :::

 From this document, customer can get the details of flow schema.